-This is defined as the area over which the impact will be experienced.
+aspect being impacted upon by a particular action or activity.
+GEOG GRAPHICAL EXTENT This is s defined as the area over which t he impact will be experienced.
 1 Site The impact will only affect the site.
 2 Local/district Will affect the local area or district.
 3 Province/region Will affect the entire province or region.
 4 International and National Will affect the entire country.

-PROBABILITY

-This describes the chance of occurrence of an impact.
+PROB PROBABILITY This c This describes the chance of occurrence of an impact.
 1 Unlikely The chance of the impact occurring is extremely low (Less than a 25% chance of occurrence).
 2 Possible The impact may occur (Between a 25% to 50% chance of occurrence).
 3 Probable The impact will likely occur (Between a 50% to 75% chance of occurrence).
 4 Definite Impact will certainly occur (Greater than a 75% chance of occurrence).